updated summer 2018

-This week we’re demystifying the Spanish school system with a beginner’s guide to school types and schedules.
+We’re demystifying the Spanish school system with a beginner’s guide to school types and schedules.

 First, let’s take a look at the overarching school system in Spain, which consists of public, private and semi-private schools:

 - Private Schools are competitive schools for which parents must pay a monthly tuition for a student to attend.
 The schools may or may not be associated with a religious order.
 Pupils in colegios privados are often expected to wear a uniform and are held to high educational standards.
+Curriculum may or may not follow an international (IB), British, French or even German system, and may or may not be affiliated with a religious order.

 - Half public, half private, or Concertados, are schools that are partially subsidized by the state and most typically by a religious order.
 These students may have extended hours and also wear uniforms.